tanrbobanr/rocket-league-replay-format/README.md

 - **initial_position** :: If the first item in *spawn_trajectory* is `true`, then read `Vector3i`.
 Else `null`.
 - **initial_rotation** :: If the second item in *spawn_trajectory* is `true`, then read `Rotation`.
 Else `null`.

 That's all the data for a new actor.
 As mentioned briefly in [`Preparation of Miscellaneous Information`](#preparation-of-miscellaneous-information), we also need to add an entry to the `ACTIVE_ACTORS` hash (given the `actor_id` and **object_id**).
-Additionally, we should append this actor to the list of new actors in the given frame.
+Additionally, we should append this actor to the list of new actors in the current frame.

 ## Deserializing a Deleted Actor